rockstartraders/Hash-Check/README.md

 <br>

-   3. Install all requirted dependency via PIP.
+   3. Install all required dependency via PIP.

       #### `Please see Dep.txt`
          I'm using Python Version 3.++ for this so possible that version 2 may not work.